Keto Chili Recipe! Low Carb and No Beans

-While standard chili recipes can be very carb heavy, this keto chili packs in all the same flavor – but with only 7 grams of net carbs per serving!
+While standard chili recipes can be very carb-heavy, this keto chili packs in all the same flavor – but with only 7 grams of net carbs per serving!
 You’ll skip the beans and keep the carb-heavy veggies in check, while still creating a hearty dish that will warm you up on a cold winter night.

 Is chili keto?

 Chili can fit into a keto diet – but only if it’s made with the right ingredients.
-Ground meat, spices, and moderate amounts of non-starchy vegetables are all compliant on keto.
+Ground meat, spices, and moderate amounts of non-starchy vegetables are all compliant with keto.
 However, many regular chili recipes contain beans which add in too many carbohydrates on a keto diet.

 Even some bean-free chilis can end up being more carb-heavy than you’d like.
-For example, a quick glance around some bean free chili recipes online showed many were around 20-30 total carbs and 15-25 net carbs – higher than most keto followers would like.
+For example, a quick glance around some bean-free chili recipes online showed many were around 20-30 total carbs and 15-25 net carbs – higher than most keto followers would like.